Javidvajid/ProjectUhost/README.md

 # How to run this Project

-Just download the zipped file and double click on the `index.html` file in root folder in order to open it in your default browser or go through the live demo given below.
+Just download the zipped file and double click on the `index.html` file in root folder in order to open it in your default browser.

 # Acknowledgements